Father and son bond over church, choir, and a love for computers

 “It’s kind of like having a college roommate all over again, with a huge age gap.
 We work on projects together and he has chores that he has to do.
 When I first met him, we clicked and I saw so much of myself in Alex.”

 Andrew has learned an important lesson: “It’s really about being patient.
-You have to be willing to give more than you’re expected to get back.”
+You have to be willing to give more than you’re expecting to get back.”

 And, Andrew laughs when he thinks about an upcoming test of his patience.
 Alex is learning how to drive later this summer.